apache/accumulo-website/_posts/blog/2020-02-11-accumulo-spark-connector.md

 - Total table size (1TB, 10TB, 100TB, 1PB)
 - Operations
   - Count: plain count of the data
-  - Inference: Accumulo server-side inference using MLeap and filtering results for 0% data transfer
+  - Inference: Accumulo server-side inference using MLeap
-  - Inference + Xfer: Accumulo server-side inference using MLeap and filtering results for 30% data transfer
+  - Transfer: Filtering results for 30% data transfer
 - Time is reported in minutes

 Remarks
 - Time is log-scale
 - Inference was run with and without data transfer to isolate server-side performance.
+- The smaller each Accumulo table split is, the more splits we have and thus higher parallelization.

 <img class="blog-img-center" src="/images/blog/202002_masc/runtime.png">